FLW-TUDO/klt_dataset_collector/README.md

 # Trained CNN inference on this data
 We trained a CNN for object agnostic segmentation.
 This next image is the result of the inference on one of the samples in this data.

 ![image](./images/inference.jpg)

 All the false detections are coming from the background, which can easily be masked out form the image.

+The whole dataset will be released around end of November 2022.
+[This folder](https://tu-dortmund.sciebo.de/s/sncfv4ewSyblVtv) contains some of the samples.
+To get the whole dataset before the full release, then please contact [me](mailto:anas.gouda@tu-dortmund.de).

 The whole pipeline for efficient classification and pose estimation of varying number of classes based on class agnostic segmentation will be added here soon.